 Mal Eltahir is a Sudanese immigrant and a recent graduate from the University of Michigan-Flint where she majored in Research Psychology.
 During her college career, she was known for her student organizing efforts around critical social issues affecting her campus community as well as the Flint community.
 Mai also served as the President of Black Student Union during her senior year facilitating workshops on college campuses and presenting in racial justice-driven conferences.
 She is eager to bring her passions for advocacy, global human rights, intersectional feminism, immigration rights, and education to the work of Arab American Heritage Council.

 Majd Abuaita | NNAAC Transformative Leader

 Majd Abuaita is a sophomore at the University of Michigan – Flint.
 He is majoring in Biology while pursing a minor in Musical Theatre.
 He also founded UM Flint’s first a cappella group, “The Octaves” in October 2016 and is the current President of the club.
-In his free time, Majd likes to sing, study, hangout with friends, and serving his community.
+Under the National Network for Arab American Communities (NNAAC), Majd serves as a representative from Genesee County and learns about the nonprofit and Arab world.
+In his free time, Majd likes to sing, study, hangout with friends, and to serve his community.
 Most of his interest is focused in singing and serving, which is a huge part of his life.
 He speaks English, Arabic, and some Spanish.